Wednesday 21st February – 7:15 for :7:30pm

 The discussion will be led by Elizabeth Griffiths

-Our book club meetings cost £4 which includes a glass of wine.
 Everyone is welcome – either let us know beforehand or just turn up on the night.
-If you would like to be added to the emailing list just go to our contacts page and add your details with ‘Book Club’ in the Subject line.
+If you would like to be added to the emailing list just go to our contacts page and put your details in with ‘Book Club’ in the Subject line.
+Our book club meetings cost £5 which includes a glass of wine.